-MB Temperature [xxxC/xxxF] CPU Temperature [xxxC/xxxF] POWER Temperature [Ignore]
+MB Temperature [xxxC/xxxF] CPU Temperature [xxxC/xxxF] POWER Temperature [N/A]

-The onboard hardware monitor automatically detects the motherboard and CPU temperatures.
-If your power supply comes with a two-pin thermal sensor cable, connect this cable to the TRPWR connector on the motherboard so BIOS can auto-detect the power supply temperature.
-See page 2-32 for the connector location.
-The POWER Temperature item shows [N/A] if you do not have the appropriate power supply.
+The onboard hardware monitor automatically detects and displays the motherboard and CPU temperatures.

+If your power supply comes with a two-pin thermal sensor cable, connect this cable to the TRPWR connector on the motherboard to allow BIOS to auto-detect the power supply temperature (see page 2-29 for the location of the TRPWR connector).
+The POWER temperature item shows N/A if you do not have the appropriate power supply.
+Select [Ignore] to disable the power temperature auto-detect function.